jackthomas1430/Climate_Analysis_Exploration/README.md

 - Matplotlib
 2. Clone the repository to your local device using git clone <https://github.com/jackthomas1430/sqlalchemy-challenge.git>
 3. Open 'climate_analysis.ipyn' and run to find data analysis results
-4. Open 'app.py' to run Flask application script
+4. Open 'app.py' and run Flask application script
-    -to run the flask app use the following command python app.py
+    -to run the flask app use the following command: python app.py

 ##Results
 -Images of the results can be found in the 'Results' folder located in sqlalchemy-challenge repo.